dangbert/thesis_app/frontend/README.md

 Run `npx nx serve frontend` to start the development server, then visit http://localhost:4200

+Note: to edit proxy settings for the dev server see [./apps/frontend/rspack.config.js](./apps/frontend/rspack.config.js).

 ## Build for production

 Run `npx nx build frontend` to build the application.
 The build artifacts are stored in the output directory (e.g. `dist/` or `build/`), ready to be deployed.